Hospice Around the World: Different Cultures, Different Views

 Since 1963, hospice care in South Korea was only available through religious organizations such as the Gabari Catholic Organization.
 It has only been in recent years that hospice and palliative care were introduced into the country’s healthcare system because this type of service was not considered “medical” by the public.
 But a shift in understanding is being introduced into the culture.

-In February 2018 (along with the opening ceremony of the Winter Olympics), a law will go into effect in South Korea whereby any adult over the age of 19 who has a serious illness with a life expectancy of six months or less can refuse medical treatment that could potentially extend their lives.
+In February 2018, a law went into effect in South Korea whereby any adult over the age of 19 who has a serious illness with a life expectancy of six months or less can refuse medical treatment that could potentially extend their lives.
 Up until now, Koreans were not able to forego possible life-saving treatment, such as cardiopulmonary resuscitation, chemotherapy and dialysis, but instead endured this type of care until death.
 Koreans wanted hospice care but needed legal protection for this decision to be carried out.
+Hospice care is mainly available in a hospital setting mainly in hospital setting.
+Free-stranding hospice houses do not exist in South Korea.

-Six years ago, Eugen Brysch, chief executive officer of the German Hospice Foundation, traveled to the United States with a goal for his trip─to gather information about senior communities.
+Ten years ago, Eugen Brysch, chief executive officer of the German Hospice Foundation, traveled to the United States with a goal for his trip ─ to gather information about senior communities.
 Some of his other objectives were to visit medical facilities and observe how Americans implemented end-of-life care.
 At the time, he met with LifePath Hospice staff and toured the Sun City Center Hospice House.
 Brysch saw firsthand how senior lifestyle communities integrate with medical providers.
 In Germany, these types of senior-exclusive mini-villages did not exist.

 “On that trip, I gained insight on how well medical professionals interact with members of the senior community, many who volunteer as a way to stay active,” said Brysch.
 “In addition, I wanted to learn how we might be able to improve hospice care in Germany.”